Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

         CVE-1013-0003

-    The output can be a .txt file or a .csv (default) file.
+    The output can be a text file or a CSV (default) file.

 Example::